PMArkive/NintendoClients_wiki/Matchmake-Referee-Protocol.md

 | 13 | [ResetStats](#13-resetstats) |

 # (1) StartRound
-Raises `Core::InvalidArgument` if the list of pids is empty.
+* Raises `Core::InvalidArgument` if the list of pids is empty.
+* Raises `MatchmakeReferee::NotParticipatedGathering` if the gathering does not exist or at least one of the pids is not a participant of the gathering.

 ## Request
 | Type | Name |